 Capital losses are used to offset capital gains and can be carried back three taxation years and carried forward indefinitely.
 If you have taxable capital gains this year or in the previous three taxation years consider triggering the capital loss before year-end.
 It is preferable to carry back losses to the earliest year possible since the oldest years will expire first.
 Additionally, you could have realized capital losses of previous years that can reduce the current year's capital gain.
-Either way, these strategies will potentially help you reduce your 2018 tax bill.
-If your intention is to trigger a capital loss this year consider the superficial loss rules as it will deny the capital loss if the same or similar investment is repurchased within 60 days of the sale by an affiliated person.
+Either way, these strategies will potentially help you reduce your 2019 tax bill.
+If your intention is to trigger a capital loss this year consider the superficial loss rules as it will deny the capital loss if the same or similar investment is repurchased 30 days before or after the sale by you, or an affiliated person.
 The denied loss is added to the ACB of the investment which reduces the capital gain when the investment is eventually sold.